+2.2.2 Liana influence on forest fauna

 Connection between tree canopies is limited in liana-free forests, in part due to the canopy shyness phenomena, where tree growth into adjacent canopies is limited (Putz et al., 1984; Adams et al., 2017; Markham and Fernández Otárola, 2020).
 As such this can lead to forest trees becoming biological islands, a phenomena increased when trees are emergent from the canopy (Odegaard, 2000; Adams et al., 2017, 2019).
 This can limit the dispersal of arboreal animals who are incapable of flight (Arroyo-Rodríguez et al., 2014; Powell et al., 2011).
 Due to lianas being capable of lateral growth between and within tree canopies, lianas can create interconnected webs within the forest canopy facilitating dispersal of non-flying animals (Yanoviak and Schnitzer, 2013; Arroyo-Rodríguez et al., 2014).
 Lianas also serve as valuable food sources for herbivorous animals (Arroyo-Rodríguez et al., 2014; Odell et al., 2019).
 Tangles of lianas have been shown to increase the diversity of arboreal arthropods, thus also maintaining the diversity of insectivorous birds (Michel et al., 2014; Odell et al., 2019; Schnitzer et al., 2020).

+2.3.
+Competitive effects of lianas

+2.3.1.
+Mechanisms of competition

 Lianas compete intensely with their host trees for essential resources both below ground for water and nutrients as well as above ground for light (Phillips et al., 2005; Schnitzer et al., 2005; Schnitzer, 2018; Marshall et al., 2020).
 As lianas place leaves directly over those of their hosts, aboveground competition between lianas and trees can be intense (Schnitzer et al., 2005).
 Lianas can also strongly compete belowground cause of mortality and stunted biomass accumulation especially in juvenile trees (Schnitzer et al., 2005; Toledo-Aceves and Swaine, 2008; Meunier et al., 2020).
 In a study by Tobin et al., (2012) of mature trees, the removal of lianas increased sap flow in trees by ~8% in dry season conditions, which may in part be due to increased evaporative potential in the canopy due to liana die off or through reduced below ground competition for water resources.
 Similar results were presented in Alvarez-Cansino et al., (2015) showing there is a strong seasonality to the effects of lianas on tree sap flow.
 Despite the evidence of negative liana competition, the disentangling of the effects of above/below ground competition has yet to be fully realised for mature trees in the current literature.

-2.2.2 Effects of liana competition on individual trees
+2.3.2 Effects of liana competition on individual trees